kdimit2002/Springboot-Backend-App/Readme.md

 ## Realtime Features (Roadmap)

-### WebSockets (Planned)
+### WebSockets
-Real-time communication is planned to support:
+Real-time communication supports:
-- **Live bids updates** in auctions (avoid polling, improve UX, reduce redundant traffic).
+- **Live bids updates** in auctions.
 - **Auction chat** between participants with near real-time delivery.

-Implementation will include:
+Implementation includes, Event-driven updates.

-- Authenticated WebSocket sessions (token-based),
+WebSocket communication does not use an intermediate message broker
-- Event-driven updates (bid placed / auction state change / chat message).
+- As a result, WebSocket connections are handled by a **single active application instance** at any given time.

 ---